University announced an innovative Employment Promise Program designed to

 enhance overall employability and success in the job search process.
 Career investment

-goals include graduating with a bachelor’s degree and minimum 3.0 cumulative GPA; involvement in leadership, community service and internship experiences; and
+goals include graduating with a bachelor’s degree and minimum 3.0 cumulative GPA,

 participation in career counseling and professional development opportunities.

 These opportunities include participation in career assessment evaluations, mentorship,

 research and field experiences, internships, resume and portfolio building, and

 thoughtful career planning experiences strengthens their resumes, interviewing